Maine's Premier Field Contractor

 - installation of Turface, or other infield conditioners to improve the material’s moisture control, texture and/or color.

 - Infield Conditioner Application: infield conditioners, such as Turface MVP or Pro’s Choice Select are pelletized clay products that help with moisture control, rapidly absorbing moisture after rain and slowly releasing it back.
-They help maintain the playability of fields and also add nice color.
-We can apply conditioners to the top of the infield or integrate it into the infield material.

 - Mound Cleanup or Renovation:

 - Brick Work & Installation: unbaked clay bricks provide a firmer sub surface in high use areas.
-Most commonly they are installed in pitching mounds and batter’s boxes to help prevent holes from forming where players tend to dig with their feet.

 We offer a variety of control solutions for turf grass pests, including: